TETYYS/LiveProxies/README.md

  - libconfig
  - pcre
  - openssl
+ - curl (this is not used as primary library for checking proxies)

 ## Development
 The program is currently in its very early stages, so any help is appreciated.
 See TODO list.